-Over the course of years, HCV infection can cause major damage to the liver.
-For every 100 people with chronic HCV infection, between 5 and 20 people will go on to develop cirrhosis.
-In fact, HCV infection is the leading cause of cirrhosis and liver cancer.
+Over years, HCV infection can cause major damage to the liver.
+For every 75 to 85 people who have chronic HCV infection, between 5 and 20 of them will develop cirrhosis.
+HCV infection is the leading cause of cirrhosis and liver cancer.

-The initial HCV infection may result in very few symptoms.
-It’s not surprising that many people with hepatitis C don’t know they have a life-threatening disease.
+There may be few symptoms after initial HCV infection.
+Many people with hepatitis C don’t even know they have the life-threatening disease.

-HCV attacks the liver, and after initial infection, many people exposed develop a chronic infection.
+HCV attacks the liver.
+Many people exposed develop a chronic infection after initial infection with HCV.
 Chronic HCV infection slowly causes inflammation and damage in the liver.
-It may take 20 or 30 years before enough damage is done for the problem to be found.
+Sometimes the condition may not be diagnosed for 20 or 30 years.

-You may not have any signs or symptoms of cirrhosis until it has done considerable damage to your liver.
-Symptoms of cirrhosis include:
+You may not have any symptoms of cirrhosis until there is considerable damage to your liver.
+When you experience symptoms, these may include:

 - loss of appetite